abhishekarya1/DSA-2k23/ll.md

 > Linked Lists are _non-contiguous_ sequence of elements.
 >
-> Elements are accessed sequentially, dynamic size, and random access to elements is not possible.
+> Dynamic size, and elements are accessed sequentially so random access to elements is not possible.

 ## Tips
 Definition: